collective/collective.dynamicmosaic/src/collective/dynamicmosaic/tests/rendering.rst

    unstyled page.
 All panels in the layout page that have a matching element in the content page, are replaced by the content page element.
    The rest of the content page is discarded.

+   --- dynamicmosaic specific ---

+A. Look for dynamic tile slots in the content page template.

+   A dynamic tile is an element (usually a ``<div />``) in the layout page with a data-dynamic-tile attribute, for example: ``<div data-dynamic-tile="A" />``.

+   The attribute specifies an id which *may* be used as a slot name into which a concrete tile id can be placed.

+   By convention, dynamic tile ids are single-letter capitals placed in the template in such a way that the most prominent slot is 'A', the second most prominent slot is 'B' etc.

+B. Resolve and obtain an IDynamicMosaic adapter that provides a mapping from dynamic tile slot id to concrete tile ids that can be resolved by plone.app.blocks in step 5 below.

+C. Replace all dynamic tile ids with the concrete tile ids to be rendered.
+   This transforms our dynamicmosaic page layout template containing tile slots, into a concrete plone.app.blocks page layout with concrete tile ids.

+   ---/ dynamicmosaic specific ---

 5. Resolve and obtain tiles.
 A tile is a placeholder element in the page which will be replaced by the contents of a document referenced by a URL.